knpuniversity/javascript/knpu/ep2-es6/var-let-scope.md

 is because without the `let`, we're no longer creating a new variable: we're simply changing the existing variable to 42.

-If this is makes your head spin, me too!
+If this makes your head spin, me too!
 In practice, there are *very* few situations where `var` and `let` behave different.
 So, use your favorite.
 But there is *one* other tiny thing that makes me like `let`, and it deals with variable hoisting.